 Online instructors must be competent in a number of skills, such as email, computer operating systems, current online educational software (like BlackBoard or Moodle, for example), online testing and audio chat software.
 Most people who earn online instructor certifications are already instructors, or are qualified to teach in a brick-and-mortar classroom.
 Certification programs can take anywhere from six months to two years to complete, with some schools offering programs online.
 Nearly all participants have a master's degree or teaching certification.

 Online instruction is very different from face-to-face instruction and requires a different skill set.
 Once admitted to an online instructor certification program, students will take courses to become familiar with tools for teaching and assessing online, effectively communicating with online students, and designing online courses.
 To complete a certification program, a final project, such as an essay or portfolio may be required, as well as practice teaching online.

 Here are some courses that might appear in an online instructor certification program:

 - Developing online curriculum

 Career Outlook and Salary Information

-A postsecondary educator working full-time teaching made a median annual salary of $64,290 in 2012, according to the BLS.
+Full-time postsecondary educators in various specialties made a median annual salary of $63,000 in 2015, according to the BLS.
 It should be noted, however, that many online instructors work as adjunct professors; salaries also vary widely according to subject area.